 The Corporation was clerked for the year by Rose Matthews to ensure independence.
 The experience of the Clerk is considered vital in appropriately advising the Corporation and committees on legal, statutory, and regulatory issues within this complex sector.
-The Clerk has six years' experience in FE governance and experience in secondary academy and third-sector governance.
-She is undertaking the ETF Expert Level Programme and has a certificate in school clerking.
-The Clerk regularly undertakes professional development, which is detailed below:

-The Clerk undertook the ETF Governance Professionals Expert Level programme in 2021-22, along with the mandatory training for governors.
-Continued professional development during the year related to areas such as charity law, skills reform, LSIPs, board diversity and Ofsted.
-She engages with peers through the Midlands Clerks meeting and the Clerks Jisc network
+The Clerk has seven years' experience in FE governance and experience in secondary academy and third-sector governance.
+She completed the ETF Expert Level Programme, has a certificate in school clerking and is enrolled on the Governance Professionals Certificate (FEGP Cert) ran by the Institute of Directors.
+The Clerk regularly undertakes professional development which includes the mandatory training for governors, alongside specific events in relation to Board reviews, skills contribution, GDPR, and AoC Governance conferences.
+She engages with peers through the Midlands Clerks meeting and the Clerks Jisc network.

 By undertaking a variety of training from a number of sources governors and the clerk have shared best practice, with the governance model and schedule of business adapted.
-As the first full academic year post-pandemic governors have actively undertaken more on-site visits, re-established links and engaged with students, staff and stakeholders and have been able to test the impact of their training by ensuring they are well informed to carry out their statutory duties, the governance model is fit for purpose and decisions made are in the best interest for the organisation.
+Members actively visit site for meetings, link visits and events to engage with students, staff and stakeholders and have been able to test the impact of their training by ensuring they are well informed to carry out their statutory duties, the governance model is fit for purpose and decisions made are in the best interest for the organisation.